So You Have Back Hair And Want To Know Your Options

 If you can generally get past the smell, the work rather fast, usually in under 15 minutes or less.
 Generally, you apply the cream and wait anywhere from 5 to 15 minutes then take a shower and the hair just falls off.
 Sometimes additional wiping or combing to brush it off.

-Some find good results with using this in conjunction with shaving for complete removal.
+Some find good results in using this in conjunction with shaving for complete removal.
 As if you are especially hairy, the cream knocks down a considerable amount, then the razor takes care of the remaining hair.

 Should be avoided if you have sensitive skin.
 As much of the complaints are of breaking out and irritation of the skin.